elyra-ai/examples/pipelines/hello_world_kubeflow_pipelines/README.md

 To complete this tutorial you need
 - [JupyterLab 2.x with the Elyra extension v1.1 (or newer) installed](https://elyra.readthedocs.io/en/latest/getting_started/installation.html)
-- Access to a [Kubeflow Pipelines](https://www.kubeflow.org/docs/pipelines/overview/pipelines-overview/) deployment
+- Access to a [local](https://elyra.readthedocs.io/en/latest/recipes/deploying-kubeflow-locally-for-dev.html) or [cloud](https://www.kubeflow.org/docs/started/cloud/) Kubeflow Pipelines deployment

-#### Information to collect collect before starting
+#### Information to collect before starting

 Collect the following information for your Kubeflow Pipelines installation:
 - API endpoint, e.g. `http://kubernetes-service.ibm.com/pipeline`
 - Username for a multi-user, auth-enabled Kubeflow installation, e.g. `jdoe`
 - Password for a multi-user, auth-enabled Kubeflow installation, e.g. `passw0rd`

 Notebook pipelines use S3-compatible cloud storage at runtime to make data available to notebooks.
-Any kind of cloud storage should work (e.g. IBM Cloud Object Storage or Minio) as long as it can be accessed from your local machine and the Kubeflow Pipelines installation:
+Any kind of cloud storage should work (e.g. IBM Cloud Object Storage or Minio - which is installed with Kubeflow Pipelines by default) as long as it can be accessed from your local machine and the Kubeflow Pipelines installation:
 - S3 compatible object storage endpoint, e.g. `http://minio-service.kubeflow:9000`
 - S3 object storage username, e.g. `minio`
 - S3 object storage password, e.g. `minio123`